 New station architecture will heighten passenger satisfaction by improving access to the platforms and making shopping and everyday services available along the way.
-Commercial centres, F&B emporiums and recreational facilities will replace waiting areas and create new hangouts for the locals.
-Ticketing will be controlled by smart systems that differentiate passengers from local consumers, providing access to platforms, recharging points, secure storage and shower facilities.
-Loyalty schemes will identify individual preferences and make them a seamless part of passenger experience.
+Commercial centers, F&B emporiums, and recreational facilities will replace waiting areas and create new hangouts for the locals.
+Ticketing will be controlled by smart systems that differentiate passengers from local consumers, providing access to platforms, recharging points, secure storage, and shower facilities.
+Loyalty schemes will identify individual preferences and make them a seamless part of the passenger experience.

-Although digital technologies can heighten individual satisfaction today, many travellers still struggle to find personal comforts in busy stations.
-‘Smart systems keep things moving, but passengers still want to sit down and take in the surroundings,’ says designer Johan Berhin, who has created seating areas in railway stations in France, Sweden and other European destinations.
+Although digital technologies can heighten individual satisfaction today, many travelers still struggle to find personal comforts in busy stations.
+‘Smart systems keep things moving, but passengers still want to sit down and take in the surroundings,’ says designer Johan Berhin, who has created seating areas in railway stations in France, Sweden, and other European destinations.
 ‘State-of-the-art railways work very well until something breaks down, and then passengers are literally left standing,’ he says.
-‘I design the seating areas in scale with the architecture to maximise the number of seats available for individual passengers, groups of travellers and consumers coming into the stations to shop.’
+‘I design the seating areas in scale with the architecture to maximize the number of seats available for individual passengers, groups of travelers, and consumers coming into the stations to shop.’